jes/scamp-cpu/doc/UCODE.md

 make sure that T0 of these instructions does *not* fetch the next instruction from memory, then we get 8 extra cycles for our useful instruction.

-This would need some logic to make sure that when the CPU is reset it always comes up with a non-0 and non-255 value in the instruction register, otherwise it could for example get stuck in the 0 instruction.
+One problem is that we would get stuck in the 0 or 255 instruction since the first 2 T-states are not the standard fetch cycle.

 I wonder if it would work to make the 0 instruction do something like: